 The philosophy of the lean startup methodology is heavily founded on experimentations and iterations.
 It accepts that failure is an inevitable part of creating a startup, but it works to improve products and processes along the way.
 So, like any methodology, the lean startup also has limitations.
 That’s why we have just pointed out a list of Lean Startup Principles.

 On paper, this may sound simple.
-But when it comes to execution, it is where things can start to get tricky.
-So, it’s best that you arm yourself with the right application development software for startups and best practices.
+But when it comes to execution, is where things can start to get tricky.
+So, you should arm yourself with the right application development software for startups and best practices.
 There may be some limitations, but don’t let these stop you from pursuing your idea.